MrMicrowaveOven/AlgorithmsCurriculum/rs-new/plan.md

 in the SF Bay Area want and need.
 Fundamentally, you have everything you need to find a good, well-paying job in software development.

-And you will be rejected many, many times in the next 3-9 weeks.
-Why?
+You have doubts.
+You're not sure if you're good enough.
+You're scared of getting rejected.
+All normal.
+What you'll need over the next 3-9 weeks is not so much confidence as it is hustle.
+If you put in the work - study, practice, apply - you'll do well.

-Because that's what a job hunt is all about.
-Reach out to App Academy alumni, ask them about their job hunt process.
-Here is the story successful job hunters tell (regardless of industry pretty much): they applied to a lot of places, got rejected from most, got a lowball offer, applied some more, did well on some interviews, were crap on others, studied, applied some more, got an offer, got rejected some more, got another offer, negotiated, accepted an offer from a sweet tech company for $80-100k+ and started their jobs happily collecting their paychecks.
+Here is the story successful job hunters tell: they applied to a lot of places, got rejected from most, got a lowball offer, applied some more, did well on some interviews, were crap on others, studied, applied some more, got an offer, got rejected some more, got another offer, negotiated, accepted an offer from a sweet tech company for $80-100k+ and started their jobs happily collecting their paychecks.
 The really good ones then pay it forward to their fellow App Academy alums and get them interviews and jobs at all the places they got offers or interviews from.

-A job hunt is draining.
+A job hunt can be draining.
 But you shall find a job before you are fully drained.
 You will feel judged, you will feel inadequate.
 Oh well.
 There is a sweet job and a sweet new life waiting for you at the end of this road.
 If you work hard, it's yours.